umbraco/UmbracoDocs/Extending/Packages/Creating-a-Package/index.md

 In this section, we will demonstrate how you can add metadata about the package and its creator(s).

-In Umbraco 9, you can add values directly to the package `csproj` file and it will pick them up.
+Now that Umbraco 9 is built on ASP.NET Core, you can add values directly to the package `csproj` file and it will pick them up.
 If you don't want to manually edit the `csproj` file, you can right-click your project, go to _Properties_ and then to _Package_.
 There you can insert your specific information:

 ![Package properties](images/package-properties.png)